Algorithms for bounding contribution for histogram estimation under user-level privacy: Optimal user contribution for histograms over bounded domains

-We first consider the problem of estimating the population-level histogram.
-A standard strategy is to clip each user contribution either in $\ell_1$ or $\ell_2$ norm and add the corresponding amount of noise.
+We first consider the problem of estimating the population-level histogram when the size of the domain $d$ is small enough to be enumerated.
+Let $\|\cdot\|_q$ denote the $\ell_q$ norm.
+For a vector $x\in\mathbb{R}^d$ and $C\in\mathbb{R}^+$, define the $\ell_q$ clipping function, A standard strategy is to \emph{clip} each user contribution either in $\ell_1$ (when $\delta=0$) or $\ell_2$ norm (when $\delta>0$) and add a suitable amount of Laplace or Gaussian noise respectively \cite{CynthiaFKA06,pmlr-v80-balle18a}.
 For completeness, the details are shown in Algorithm~\ref{alg-clipping}.
+In the rest of the paper, we use the term clipping and bounding user contribution interchangeably.
+When $\delta>0$, choosing an appropriate noise level $\sigma=\sigma(\eps, \delta)$ guarantees $(\eps, \delta)$-differential privacy.